larsmaxfield/maplibre-xy/README.md

 ### Underzoom

-Let users see the entire bounded area within defined limits of scale and pan with `Underzoom.transformConstrain`.
-Useful for responsibly showing the whole map when `renderWorldCopies=false`.
+Let users see the entire bounded area within defined limits by passing `Underzoom.transformConstrain` to the Map constructor's `transformConstrain` option:

 ```js
 import { Underzoom } from './src/index.js';  // or './src/underzoom.js'